 Campers can be quite amazing but what’s usually not amazing about campers is a lack of a toilet.
 While some RVs have a toilet, almost none of the campers have one.
 It doesn’t really matter if we talk about travel trailer or popup camper – usually one the luxury ones come with microwaves and toilets.

-By now you see why portable toilets are a great idea for campers.
+By now you see why camping toilets are a great idea for campers.
 What should be the features of a portable toilet for campers?
 First of, it should be big and comfortable.
 Chances are you’re going to use it every day for longer periods of time and you want for the toilet to be comfortable and to have big tanks so you don’t have to clean the portable toilet or refill it with water all the time.
 This is all about comfortable living; on the other hand, if you go hiking, you just want to do your business and move on.

 There are two things you want to make sure when buying a camper toilet: